Maintain reliability and security while moving at developers speed.

-What we learned asking 100+ DevOps about infrastructure drift
+What we learned asking 200 DevOps teams about infrastructure drift

 As infrastructure as code (IaC) becomes widely adopted by users with heterogenous skillsets, and as IaC codebases become larger, it becomes harder to track infrastructure drift (when the actual state of infrastructure diverges from the IaC codebase).
 Can we define good metrics for drift and infrastructure code coverage to track how well IaC matches the actual infrastructure state?

 Drift can be driven by human input, poor configuration, applications making unwanted changes, etc. It has consequences on toil and efficiency, forces teams to put in place strict controls that decrease flexibility, and can have a security impact.

 After interviewing 50+ teams to collect stories and feedback, about drift and surveying 200 teams of all size across Europe and the USA, we decided to share our findings and a few options to tackle drift in this study.